pauljeter/pauljeter-astro/src/content/blog/management-101-attracting-people-to-work-for-you.md

 ## In Summary

 Hiring is hard.
 Great people are in demand.
-But you *can* become a company that draws them in—if you put in the work.
+But you *can* become a company that draws them in, if you put in the work.

 Cast a wide net: